LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 the tests are internally run by a message sent from the ``lgtunit`` object to the tests object).

-As the ``benchmark/2-3`` predicates are meta-predicates, turning on the ``optimize`` compiler flag is advised to avoid runtime compilation of the meta-argument, which would add an overhead to the timing results.
+As the ``benchmark/2-4`` predicates are meta-predicates, turning on the ``optimize`` compiler flag is advised to avoid runtime compilation of the meta-argument, which would add an overhead to the timing results.
 But this advice conflicts with collecting code coverage data, which requires compilation in debug mode.
 The solution is to use separate test objects for benchmarking and for code coverage.
+But note that the CPU execution time (in seconds) for each individual test is reported by default when running the tests.

 Consult the ``lgtunit`` object documentation for more details on these predicates.